FBalzerMPE/vw_explorer/README.md

 ```bash
 pip install -e .
 ```
-⚠️ Also, it might be advisable to use a dedicated `venv` or `conda` virtual environment with python 3.6 for this, as the project relies on outdated `matplotlib|astropy|scipy` packages in order to work on the linux machine at HJS.
+:warning: Also, it might be advisable to use a dedicated `venv` or `conda` virtual environment with python 3.6 for this, as the project relies on outdated `matplotlib|astropy|scipy` packages in order to work on the linux machine at HJS.

 This installation allows you to use `import vw_explorer as vwe` in your scripts and notebooks whenever the environment you've installed it in is active.